 It is well-known that the wicked, after death, are cast into the tormenting flames of Hell.
 However, the final destination of the wicked is far more fearful than that.
 Their eternal judgment is so horrible, so full of unimaginable terror and torment, that clear description of it eludes all human expression.
 In Revelation, John called it, “the Second Death”.
 This Second Death is not Hell; it is a place of such pain and terror that Hell itself will be cast into it (Rev. 20:11–15).
 Hell is now used by God as a holding place for the unrighteous dead until the Final Judgment.
 After that, all who are in Hell – and Hell itself – are cast into the “Lake of Fire”.
 This Lake of Fire is the Second Death.

-The scriptures reveal frightening details of the Second Death which awaits the damned.
-Of the awful judgment of the wicked, the Psalmist wrote, “They shall never see light” (Ps.
+Of those condemned to suffer the Second Death, the Psalmist wrote, “They shall never see light” (Ps.
 49:19).
-What a terrifying thought, to be bound forever, unable to die, in a sepulcher of pitch blackness!
+What a terrifying thought, to be bound forever in a sepulcher of pitch blackness!
 The Lake of Fire burns with a flame that gives no light!
-Three times, Jesus referred to this as “outer darkness” (Mt.
-8:12; 22:13; 25:30), adding, “there will be weeping and gnashing of teeth in that place!.”
+Jesus referred to this as “outer darkness” (Mt.
+8:12; 22:13; 25:30), adding, “There will be weeping and gnashing of teeth in that place!”
 King Solomon called this miserable place “obscure darkness” (Prov.
 20:20).
-Jude and Peter used the phrase, “blackness of eternal darkness” (Jude 13; 2Pet.
+Jude and Peter both used the phrase, “blackness of eternal darkness” (Jude 13; 2Pet.
 2:17).
 All these men were attempting to describe an indescribable, chilling fact of eternity with the inadequate tool of earthly language.

-Of the Second Death, Jesus suggested a dreadful element beyond the darkness when he said that on Judgment Day, his command for each one he condemns will be that the angels “bind his feet and hands, and cast him into outer darkness” (Mt.
+Another element of the Second Death was suggested by Jesus when he said that on Judgment Day, his command for each one he condemns will be that the angels “bind his feet and hands, and cast him into outer darkness!”
+(Mt.
 22:13).
-From that, we are warned that in the Lake of Fire, there will be no choices.
-No, not so much as to lift a hand or turn the head.
-The damned will be tightly bound in blackness forever.
+From that, we are warned that in the Lake of Fire, there will be no liberty of choice, not so much as the liberty to lift up a hand.
+The damned will be tightly bound in utter blackness forever.